fer/securli/README.md

 #### 2. Password validity check
 Our users often make the mistake of mistyping their password.
 Add a check that prevents this mistake from happening.

-### 2. REST api
+### 2. REST API

-We would like to create an api service to accomodate our app.
-Create simple a `REST` api using the REST Verbs `GET`, `POST`, `DELETE`, exposing the current functionality: delete, create and view a message.
+We would like to create an API service to accommodate our app.
+Create simple a `REST` API using the REST Verbs `GET`, `POST`, `DELETE`, exposing the current functionality: delete, create and view a message.
 Bonus points: supply small reference client examples using `curl` or the `request` library from npm.

 ### 3. Scaling the persistence layer